Skip to content

 Path normalization rules:

-pathis normalized internally; providingpathwith or without a leading slash produces the same final URL. - Example:
+• Relation path is normalized internally; providing path with or without a leading slash produces the same final URL.

 Request bodies: